 An incentive is an object, item of value or desired action or event that spurs an employee to do more of whatever was encouraged by the employer through the chosen incentive.
 You want to manage your incentives in such a way that you do not create entitled employees.
 You also do not want to demotivate employees because the incentives they desire are not available.
 Consequently, the first step in offering your employees incentives at work is to ask them what kinds of incentives they would most like to receive.

 Four kinds of incentives are available for employers to use at work.
 Others might categorize these incentives differently, but these four categories work for most situations.

-- Compensation incentives may include items such as raises, bonuses, profit sharing, signing bonus, and stock options.
+- Compensation incentives may include items such as raises, bonuses, profit sharing, signing bonuses, and stock options.

 - Recognition incentives include actions such as thanking employees, praising employees, presenting employees with a certificate of achievement, or announcing an accomplishment at a company meeting.
 Employers can offer recognition incentives as part of an overall company employee recognition program.
 They can also offer employee recognition in the day-to-day interaction of managers with employees.
 A personal note of praise from the manager is an employee favorite incentive.

 - Rewards incentives include items such as gifts, monetary rewards, service award presents, and items such as gift certificates.
 An additional example is employee referral awards that some companies use to encourage employees who refer candidates who perform effectively on your job when hired.
 These incentives are often awarded in conjunction with recognition incentives to send a positive message to employees about what contributions and behavior the employer wishes to see more of in the workplace.

 - Appreciation incentives include such happenings as company parties and celebrations, company-paid family activity events, ice cream socials, birthday celebrations, sporting events, paid group lunches, and sponsored sports teams.
 An example is a product development team that meets the goals of its first phase of a product project and orders in pizza for the team celebration.